jedwood/express-for-APIs/README.md

 ### XHR-friendly

-If you're API is really strict, it would look only at the type of call being made; a POST is a POST, a DELETE is a DELETE.
+If your API is really strict, it would look only at the type of call being made; a POST is a POST, a DELETE is a DELETE.
 That poses a problem for some browsers and front-end libraries that only use GET and POST.
 A standard convention for solving that is to have your server look for a `_method` parameter on the incoming data, and use that value.
 If you've ever copied and pasted a basic Express example, you're probably already using this:

 `app.use(express.methodOverride());`